SR100,000 Fine, 2-Year Jail for Deliberately Damaging Public Utilities

 Recommended: Public Prosecution Details Child’s Rights During Play

-The Public Prosecution confirmed that the Public Utilities Protection System prohibits deliberately damaging any service extensions or facilities.
+The Public Prosecution confirmed that the Public Utilities Protection System prohibits deliberately damaging service extensions or facilities.

 The Public Prosecution indicated that anyone who tries to damage public utilities faces a fine of up to SR100,000 and imprisonment for two years.